isarwar93/yocto-build/steps.md

 ```

-9. For the cross compiling, following command is required:
+-> For the cross compiling, following command is required:

 ```
 bitbake core-image-base -c populate_sdk
 ```

-10. It will create following .sh file depending upon the Yocto version name in /tmp/deploy/sdk:
+-> It will create following .sh file depending upon the Yocto version name in /tmp/deploy/sdk:

 ```
 fsl-imx-wayland-glibc-x86_64-core-image-base-cortexa7t2hf-neon-pico-imx7-toolchain-6.6-scarthgap.sh
 ```

-11. Then run the following commands:
+-> Go to the folder, and find /tmp/deploy/sdk and there run the following commands:

 ```
 chmod +x **.sh
 ./**.sh
 ```

-12. Set the target directory, when it will output something like following:
+-> Set the target directory, when it will output something like following:

 ```
 TechNexion i.MX Release Distro SDK installer version 6.6-scarthgap